Former Indiana Sen. Richard Lugar, Foreign Policy Expert, Dies at 87

 Lugar’s time as a Washington foreign policy expert was the highlight of a political career that began with his election to the Indianapolis school board in the early 1960s.
 It was there that he caught the eye of city GOP leaders, who encouraged him to run for mayor in 1967.

 He served two terms at the city’s helm, leading the unification of Indianapolis and its suburban communities in Marion County, which solidified the city’s tax base and added so many Republican voters that Democrats weren’t able to win the mayor’s office again for more than 30 years.
-He also started efforts to revive the city’s downtown with construction of Market Square Arena, which in turn helped bring the Indiana Pacers into the NBA and spurred Indianapolis’ development as a sports city that culminated in the 2011 Super Bowl.
+He was referred to as “Richard Nixon’s favorite mayor” for backing the move of federal programs to local governments.
+He also started efforts to revive the city’s downtown with construction of Market Square Arena, which in turn helped bring the Indiana Pacers into the NBA and spurred Indianapolis’ development as a sports city.

-As mayor, he was referred to as “Richard Nixon’s favorite mayor” for backing the move of federal programs to local governments.

-He first ran for Senate in 1974, but lost narrowly to Sen. Birch Bayh in the Democratic landslide at the time of the Watergate scandal.
-But he ran again two years later and easily unseated three-term Democratic Sen. Vance Hartke, launching a 35-year Capitol Hill career that made him Indiana’s longest-serving senator.
+He first ran for Senate in 1974, narrowly losing to Sen. Birch Bayh in a Democratic landslide after the Watergate scandal.
+He ran again two years later and easily unseated three-term Democratic Sen. Vance Hartke, launching a 35-year Capitol Hill career that made him Indiana’s longest-serving senator.

-He built a reputation as someone willing to work across the aisle and showed he could buck his party, notably with two major disagreements with President Ronald Reagan in the 1980s.
+He built a reputation as someone willing to work across the aisle and showed he could buck his party, notably with two major disagreements with President Ronald Reagan.

 In 1986, Reagan was inclined to accept the rigged election that would have kept Philippine President Ferdinand Marcos in office.
 But Lugar went to the islands as an election observer and said Reagan was misinformed.
 Lugar’s stand shifted U.S. support to the ultimate winner, Corazon Aquino, bringing down Marcos.